 The notes document runs over 20 pages; the examples above are simply personally relevant highlights.

-One outcome of this workshop, in adition to the living documents referenced above, will be a PLOS Computational Biology Ten Simple Rules editorial article tentatively titled “Ten Simple Rules for Ethical Open Health Research with Human Subjects.”
-The article is being drafted in an open, collaborative Google Document.
+One outcome of this workshop, in adition to the living documents referenced above, will be a PLOS Computational Biology Ten Simple Rules editorial article tentatively titled “Ten Simple Rules for Open Health Research.”
+The article is currently available as a preprint.

 At the time of this writing, the ten simple rules for ethical open health research with human subjects are:

 “Ways to promote the practice of open science today” includes a Disqus thread at the bottom for suggestions and revisions to be incorporated into the list of suggested practices.
 A mailing list is forthcoming, as are polished lists of recommended resources and actions.